 - Order, Industrial Camps – July 2, 2020 (PDF, 311KB)

-The order applies to all agriculture and aquaculture operations that provide accommodation for employees.
+The order applies to all agriculture and seafood operations (including processing) that provide housing for their employee(s).

 - Any number of employees/workers

 - All types of domestic and international workers:

 - Congregate settings such as a motel, hotel or tents